Infineon/DPS310-Pressure-Sensor/README.md

 ![Install Library](https://raw.githubusercontent.com/infineon/assets/master/Pictures/Library_Install_ZIP.png)

+## Known Issues
-## Note: Temperature Measurement Issue
+### Temperature Measurement Issue
 There could be a problem with the fuse bits in the DPS310 with which you are using this library.
 If your DPS310 indicates a temperature around 60 °C although you expect around room temperature, e.g. 20 °C, please call the function correctTemp() as indicated in the examples to fix this issue.
 Many excuses for any problems arising from this problem.
 In case you need additional help, please do not hesitate to open an issue in this repository.

+### Interrupt mode
+Interrupt mode not working reliably on XMC2Go for both DPS310 and DPS422.